Our Favorite Backpacking Stoves Reviewed and Compared

 Frequently Asked Questions

-A. Most models are unable to heat a large amount of water, their designs too small to be able to properly distribute the heat.
-You may find smaller products that are able to perform adequately for a larger group, but you will have an easier time meeting your needs.
+Most models are unable to heat a large amount of water because their designs are too small to be able to properly distribute the heat.
+You may find smaller products that are able to perform adequately for a larger group, but you will have an easier time meeting your needs boiling small amounts of water at a time.
+Having said that, if boiling water quickly is the single most important thing to you, check out the models from JetBoil.

-A. No. While some models come equipped with a spark igniter, not all do.
+No. While some models come equipped with a spark igniter, not all do.
 Even those that have a Piezo-igniter may not always produce a reliable spark.
 Make sure to have a backup option just in case.
-Pack a lighter or a set of matches for peace of mind.
+Pack a lighter or a set of matches for peace of mind, and keep these in a waterproof bag or case.

 - How to Choose the Best Backpacking Stove For You, Backpacking Website, ,